zuozhenggh/learning-library/security-library/oiri/init-kub-nodes/init-kub-nodes.md

     ```
     <copy>kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml</copy>
     ```
-    Wait for 1-2 minutes and list all the pods and make sure they are in the *Running* state.
+    Wait for 1-2 minutes and list all the pods and make sure they are in the *Running* and *READY 1/1* state.

     ```
     <copy>kubectl get pods --all-namespaces</copy>